Mowah-Chibuike/alx-higher_level_programming/0x08-python-more_classes/README.md

 	- 0. Simple rectangle: create an empty class Rectangle that defines a rectangle
 	- 1. Real definition of a rectangle: create a class Rectangle that defines a rectangle
 	- 2. Area and Perimeter: create a class Rectangle that defines a rectangle
+	- 3. String representation: create a class Rectangle that defines a rectangle